TheNando/arty-docs/README.md

-# Arty - A React/Typescript Stack
+# Arty - A React and Typescript coding patterns library

 ## What is Arty?